manasgaur/CMSC-678/about.md

 ## Students with Accomodations
 The office of [Student Disability Services](https://sds.umbc.edu) (SDS) works to ensure that students can access and take advantage of UMBC’s educational environment, regardless of disability.
 From the SDS,

-<center>UMBC is committed to eliminating discriminatory obstacles that may disadvantage students
-based on disability.
+UMBC is committed to eliminating discriminatory obstacles that may disadvantage students based on disability.
 Services for students with disabilities are provided for all students qualified under the Americans with Disabilities Act (ADA) of 1990, the ADAAA of 2009, and Section 504 of the Rehabilitation Act who request and are eligible for accommodations.
 The Office of